hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 * `request.user` will be available if user is logged in
 * `request.user.is_authenticated()` is False if user is not logged in
 * `list.get_absolute_url()` will give you a url you can use in an <a> tag for the lists page
 * you will probably want a new template at *lists/templates/my_lists.html*, and a new URL + view for it.
-You can inherit from base.html
+You can inherit from base.html.  note the `extra_content` block will be useful
 * you will need to associate the creation of a new list with the current user, if they're logged in
 * if you need a views test to have a logged-in user, you have two choices
   - `self.client.force_login(user)`
   - or, import and call the view function directly with an HttpRequest instance whose .user attribute is set.
-* if you want to try manually logging in with persona, "anything@mockmyid.com" will "just work" (but use "localhost:8000" in your browser, not "127.0.0.1:800")
+* if you want to try manually logging in, you'll need to hack a token.  ask me about this on the day.

-**Help**: Grab my version of the "my lists" template. it will tell you what you need your views to do

-    git checkout origin/intermediate-workshop-end -- lists/templates/my_lists.html

-//TODO: simplify my example my_lists.html